King-Wizard/UITextField-Shake-Swift/README.md

 UITextField extension in Swift that adds shake animation

-Initially created by Andrea Mazzini (using Objective-C) on 08/02/14: https://github.com/andreamazz/UITextField-Shake and then translated by myself from Objective-C to Swift.
+Initially created by Andrea Mazzini (using Objective-C) on 08/02/14: https://github.com/andreamazz/UITextField-Shake

+Translated by myself from Objective-C to Swift and provided to you on this repository.

 ##How to import the framework